Azure/azure-sdk-for-python/doc/deprecation_process.md

   ## 1.2.4 (2023-03-31)

   ### Other Changes

-  - This package is no longer being maintained.
-Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.
-  - For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).
+  - This package has been deprecated and will no longer be maintained after <EOLDate>.
+This package will only receive security fixes until <EOLDate>.
+To receive updates on new features and non-security bug fixes, upgrade to the replacement package, [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/).
+Refer to the migration guide (https://aka.ms/azsdk/python/migrate/my-new-package) for guidance on upgrading.
   ```

 ## sdk_packaging.toml